GameDevTecnico/cubos-blog/content/0-2-and-coffeejam.rst

 This way the subgroup's systems will repeat a total of n x m times, where n is the number of times the parent tag repeats and m is the number of times the subgroup tag repeats.

 With this implemented, it was easy to implement the fixed-step plugin on the engine side.
-It simply adds a tag that makes systems repeat as needed according to the ``DeltaTime`` passed, avoiding variance due to different framerates and more/less powerful PCs.
+It simply adds a tag that makes systems repeat as needed according to the ``DeltaTime`` passed, avoiding variance due to different frame rates and more/less powerful PCs.

 Moving Away from the Old Serialization :dim:`(@Dacops)`
 -------------------------------------------------------